chrisjz/aiden/README.md

 poetry run pre-commit install
 ```

+If the `dotnet-format` hook doesn't work, you will need to download the `.NET SDK` version specified in the error output.

 Pre-commit hooks will now run automatically on each `git commit`.
 You can also manually run the hooks on all files with:

 ```shell